No. 24 Iowa State beats Texas Tech for 3-0 Big 12 start

 Texas Tech celebrated early when Eli Howard blocked Connor Assalley’s 20-yard field goal attempt in the first quarter, and Zech McPhearson scooped up the ball and ran 90 yards for a touchdown.

-Iowa State mounted another 60-plus yard drive on its next possession and tied it at 7 on Hall’s 11-yard run.
+Iowa State answered with what would be the second of six 60-plus yard drives and tied it at 7 on Hall’s 11-yard run.

+“It gives us a lot of confidence,” Hall said, “knowing we can go down and score at will.”

 By the end of the first quarter, Iowa State already had outgained the Red Raiders 208-14.